modus77/aggy/README.md

 - **Canister**: [24gqi-uyaaa-aaaam-ab5gq-cai](https://dashboard.internetcomputer.org/canister/ch22p-eiaaa-aaaam-acpva-cai)

 ## Disclaimer
 This document is for informational purposes only and does not constitute financial, investment, or legal advice.
-Please conduct your own research and consult with professionals before making any investment decisions.
+Please conduct your own research and consult with professionals before making any decisions.

 With AGGY as your guide, learning about crypto becomes a fun and rewarding adventure!